ajfite/ajfite.com/webserve.md

 experience.
 Note that the subdomains of fssnow.com are not meant to host websites, connecting to these with a web browser may produce unexpected results.

-## Azure VM
+## Azure

-Azure VM running most of my online presence
+Azure services running most of my online presence

 * Web Server - nginx mainline with PHP7.x and MariaDB (where this site is hosted)
 * [Git and Build Server](https://git.nclf.net) - Self hosted GitLab